The role of symmetry in driven propulsion at low Reynolds number: Experimental results

 Finally, we demonstrate that propulsion can occur for structures of even higher symmetry.
-The GLAD technique was further applied to grow V-shaped SiO$_2$-microstructures with one arm being coated with a thin layer of gold, as shown in in Fig.~\ref{fig:electric_arc}(a).
-Au is highly polarizable and should, therefore, give rise to an induced electric dipole moment $\bm{p}={\bm \alpha}\cdot \bm{E}$ primarily along the Au-arm [see Fig.~\ref{fig:electric_arc}(b)] in electric field.
-After sonication in deionized water the suspension was placed in a four-electrode setup as schematically shown in Fig.~\ref{fig:electric_arc}(c).
-Applying sinusoidal $\pi/2$ out-of-phase potentials at the electrodes at 500~kHz results in a rotating AC electric field $\bm E$ that exerts an electric torque on the V-shape, $\bm{L}=\bm{p}\times \bm{E} \propto [\bm{n} \times \bm{E}] (\bm{n}\cdot \bm{E})$, where $\bm n$ is a unit vector along the Au-arm, causing its electro-rotation \cite{Fan,electric}.
-The resultant propulsion (see Figs.~\ref{fig:electric_arc}d,e) due to spontaneous symmetry breaking is similar to that of the $\widehat{C}\widehat{P}$-even magnetic structure in Fig.~\ref{fig:parity_scheme}(b) in spite of having a higher symmetry, i.e., being $\widehat{P}$- and $\widehat{C}\widehat{P}$-even.
-This demonstrates that a truly achiral object can propel.
+For that purpose we conducted experiment that involved polarizable structures with induced (rather than permanent) electric dipole.
+The GLAD technique was applied to grow V-shaped SiO$_2$-microstructures with one arm being coated with a thin layer of gold, as shown in in Fig.~\ref{fig:electric_arc}(a).
+Au is highly polarizable and should, therefore, give rise to an induced electric dipole moment $\bm{p}=\bm{\alpha}\cdot \bm{E}$, where $\alpha$ is a tensorial polarizability.
+Due to the anisotropy of the Au patch the V-microstructure [see Fig.~\ref{fig:electric_arc}(b)] possesses an anisotropic polarizability $\alpha_{\|}>\alpha_{\perp}$, which tends to align the Au-coated arm parallel to the external rotating $\bm{E}$-field.